Positive COVID-19 cases reported at Minnesota pork plant | Bemidji Pioneer

 “We have positive cases showing up in the JBS facility,” Walz said.
 “I think the good news on this is plant management has been monitoring this and have been in direct communication with us.”

-Nonetheless, the outbreak at JBS is especially concerning because of what has happened about an hour west at the Smithfield pork plant in Sioux Falls, S.D., the epicenter of one of the largest outbreaks in the U.S. That plant has more than 700 confirmed coronavirus cases and one death.
+Nonetheless, the outbreak at JBS is especially concerning because of what has happened about an hour west at the Smithfield pork plant in Sioux Falls, S.D., the epicenter of one of the largest outbreaks in the U.S. That plant has more than 700 confirmed coronavirus cases and one death through Saturday.

 There are about 2,200 workers at the JBS pork plant, many of whom work in close proximity with each other on a daily basis.
 Because of that, UFCW Local 663 has asked for slower production speeds to allow for more social distancing on the line.